Zygar/ndb-drag-drop/README.md

   - extracttext to write css into output directory as styles.css

 ### TODO
-- read and write other types of assets e.g. images, fonts
-- some subfolders in build directory
+- Parse assets linked to in HTML.
-- replace hardwired css vendor modules with yarn modules and @import
+- Source mapping for JS
-- replace javascript modules with yarn modules and imports
+- Replace remaining JS modules with NPM modules and imports.

+- Dev/Production config (do later)
+- Some kinda alias for linking to static assets url("./image-name.png");

 ### Project Setup
 1. Import this repository on github.